HomeESA by StateESA Letter Illinois

 +

-They can check that the licensed mental health professional who signed it holds an active license, but that is the limit.
+They can check that the licensed mental health professional who signed it holds an active license, but that’s the limit.
 A Illinois landlord may not ask for your diagnosis or medical records — only confirmation that a licensed provider issued the documentation.

 Do I need to register my animal or buy an ID card in Illinois?